rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Asking people for help or information is a relatively low-cost enterprise.
 As such, I took the time to email most of the authors whose research I included in the "Table of Covered Research".
 In total, I sent x emails and, as of y, have received z responses.
 I've included the template I used, along with the responses I received.

-#### Template
+#### *Templates*

-Thank you to Ryan Beck and Ege Erdil for providing some feedback on this template.
+Thank you to Ryan Beck and Ege Erdil for providing some feedback on these templates.
+The first template was sent to 1 research before I revised it.
+The revised template was only sent to the corresponding authors of all the articles I have listed in "Table of Covered Research"

 > Title: Human Gene-Editing Inquiry - [my actual name]
 >